eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Name:** Fundle
 - **Brief Description:**

-  Fundle is a platform where businesses can build tokenized communities to increase customer engagement!
-We allow businesses to build strong long-term       relationships, offer new customer experiences and gain more out of a community.

-  Each business has its own token to build a community and digital economy.
-Holders of that token (members) can unlock specific rewards, experiences, or     involvement.
-Every community is unique since it has different types of rewards or involvements.
+  Fundle is a platform where businesses can build and manage tokenized communities to increase customer engagement!
+We allow businesses to build stronger   long-term relationships, offer new customer experiences and gain more out of a community.
+Businesses can offer a broader set of rewards to its  most       loyal customers while gaining promotion and feedback from them.
+Each business has its own token to build a digital community and economy.
+Holders of       that token (members) can unlock specific rewards, experiences, interaction or involvement.
+The model allows the community to be rewarded for the value     they’re helping create in the business.

   For a detailed explanation please visit: https://wefundle.com/ and https://wefundle.com/about